Clastify logo

 Chirality and optical isomerism

 A chiral carbon atom is a tetrahedral carbon atom bonded to four different atoms or groups of atoms.
 It is also called a stereocentre or asymmetric carbon.
-A molecule with one chiral carbon usually has two possible spatial arrangements.
+A molecule containing one chiral carbon usually has two possible spatial arrangements.

 Optical isomerism is stereoisomerism in which isomers differ in their effect on plane-polarized light.
 Plane-polarized light is light whose electric field oscillates in one plane.
 Optical activity is the ability of a substance to rotate the plane of plane-polarized light.